Frequently asked questions

-Partner organizations are selected based on a set of vetting criteria including mission alignment, strength of their reputation and reach, and operational capability.
-Direct links to our partners are available on this site.
-We encourage you to learn more about them.
+NeighborShare’s partner organizations are selected based on a set of vetting criteria including mission alignment, strength of their reputation and reach, and operational capability.
+Most are rated Silver or better by Guidestar’s Seal of Transparency rating system.

 How much of my donation goes directly to recipients?

 Stripe, the payment processor used on this site, charges 2.2% + $0.30 per transaction.
 100% of the rest of your donation goes to the partner nonprofit to support households in need.

 Each partner nonprofit decides how to distribute the funds based on their understanding of how best to serve their communities.
 For example, some will do so by writing checks directly to recipients; others may distribute debit/gift cards or pay households’ bills directly.

 I’m struggling and could use a hand.
 Could NeighborShare help me?

 If you are currently working with a nonprofit or other community organization, please tell them about us so we can add them as a partner.
 NeighborShare can’t guarantee that your needs will get met, but it’s free to use and we strive to help as many people as we can.